-Currently under development, White City is our new 25-acre campus in the White City area of London – named after the white marble of the pavilions built for the 1908 summer Olympics and the 1909 Imperial International Exhibition.
+An on-going development, White City Campus is a 25-acre campus in the White City area of London – named after the white marble of the pavilions built for the 1908 summer Olympics and the 1909 Imperial International Exhibition.

-It will be a first for London as a base for researchers, businesses and healthcare to work alongside each other, with the aim of accelerating the translation of our research into tangible social and economic benefits.
+It provides a base for researchers, businesses and partners to work alongside each other.
+This campus aims to accelerate the translation of our research into real social and economic benefits.

 Our nearby Hammersmith Campus allows unique opportunities to further the College's extensive work in healthcare translation and collaboration with the NHS.